Russell-Waterhouse/blog/content/post/api-design.md

 ### Redundancy

-If an API does A in a specific way, it has more redundancy if there is another API call B, that does the same thing that A does, but in a different way.
+If an API does A in a specific way, it has more redundancy if there is another API B, that does the same thing that A does, but in a different way.
 For example, A takes a set of parameters and B takes a different set of parameters.